nightlegend/apigateway/README.md

 # Api Gateway: Try a new way by golang

-It`s build by golang and go-gin. we hope privode a good solution to you.<br>
+It`s build by golang and go-gin.
+Hope privode a good solution to you.<br>

 <a href="https://golang.org/">golang</a>